jafo2128/FabScan-Shield/README.md

 # FabScan-Shield
-The FabScan-Shield is a plug-on module for Arduino to drive Stepper and Servo Motors or to build a 3D Laser Scanner.
+The FabScan-Shield is a plug-on module for Arduino/Genuino to drive Stepper and Servo Motors or to build a 3D Laser Scanner.

-Infos about the FabScan 3D-Scanner: http://hci.rwth-aachen.de/fabscan and http://hci.rwth-aachen.de/fabscan_shield
+Infos about the FabScan 3D-Scanner: http://hci.rwth-aachen.de/fabscan

 [![FabScan-Shield](https://raw.github.com/watterott/FabScan-Shield/master/pcb/FabScan-Shield_v11.jpg)](http://www.watterott.com/en/Arduino-FabScan-Shield)